 It’s time to tick off those to-do lists according to Warehouse Stationery, which in a new brand proposition by 99 is showing off the capabilities of its products.
 It’s hope is to build consumers’ emotional connection to the brand and create context for a product range that extends well beyond traditional stationery.

 As those of us watching the election results last night can vouch, the state of things can change very quickly.
 Although a tagline: “Things change” rings particularly true today, FCB did not have the state of the world in mind when they came up with the campaign for Vodafone’s My Flex Prepay offering.

 It took a new range of sausages for the Premier Beehive to produce its first brand campaign in over a decade.
 And now, with advertising partner Contagion, the previously bacon and ham brand has launched a nation-wide campaign to get bacon lovers to embrace the banger.

-Kiwibank is continuing to shed light on the importance of choosing a local bank, with the roll-out of a new 'It's ours, is it yours?'
-TVC, via Assignment Group, as well as a content marketing pop-up on The Spinoff.
+Kiwibank is continuing to shed light on the importance of choosing a local bank, with the roll-out of a new ‘It’s ours, is it yours?’
+TVC, via Assignment Group, as well as a content marketing section on The Spinoff.

 2degrees has come out on top of Colmar Brunton’s August Ad Impact Award for its ‘Where does your data disappear to’ TVC, via Special Group and The Sweet Shop, which gets creative to explain mobile data to consumers.